BongoSort/HotStone_Bak/TestList.md

 * HEALTH Tests
 * **OK** Check if health starts at 21
-* When the hero is attacked by a minion, Health is decreased by the attack value of the minion.
+* **TODO** When the hero is attacked by a minion, Health is decreased by the attack value of the minion.
 * Minions should die when they have 0 health left

 Status tests: